sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### GetStartingContext

-Gets the starting context for the application.
+Gets the starting context for the app.

 *Parameters:* None

 *Return value:* [`GlueValue`](#types-gluevalue)

-A [`GlueValue`](#types-gluevalue) containing the starting context for the application.
+A [`GlueValue`](#types-gluevalue) containing the starting context for the app.

 #### GetStartupWindowSettings